Energy saving window AC units

 An undersized air conditioner will be running a high percentage of the time, which shortens its operating life, and it may overdry the room.

 You need to figure out the surface area of the room and buy an air conditioner whose BTU (British Thermal Unit) capacity matches the room size.
-To figure out the surface area, for a simple rectangular room, multiply the width in feet or meters by the length in the same measurement unit.
-That gives you square feet or square meters.
-For more complex shapes, break the room into a combination of rectangles and right-angled triangles, and measure the length and width of each.
-For rectangles, multiply width by length.
-For right-angled triangles, multiply width by length and divide by two.
+To figure out the surface area, for a simple rectangular room, multiply the width by the length, in feet or meters, to get square feet or square meters.

-Don't try to overestimate size and think you're being conservative - again, you'll wind up with too big a unit and you won't get optimum efficiency.
-Once you know the surface area of the room being cooled, use this chart to select the right capacity - and adjust as indicated below.
+Don’t try to overestimate size and think you’re being conservative – again, you’ll wind up with too big a unit and you won’t get optimum efficiency.
+Once you know the surface area of the room, use this chart to select the right capacity – and adjust as indicated below.
 Note that room air conditioners typically come in sizes from 5,000 to 14,000 BTU per hour.

 Of course, if you are actively trying to reduce your cooling costs, for example by following my Summer energy saving tips, you may want to adjust the BTU requirement downward one category.
-For example, if you've thoroughly insulated your house, ventilated your attic, are going to keep window coverings shut during the day to prevent passive solar heating, have changed most or all of your heat-producing lighting such as incandescent and halogen lights to compact fluorescents or LEDs, and are willing to live with a slightly warmer, but still air conditioned home in exchange for greater energy savings, you will wind up with a system whose capacity is too high if you just use the BTU table above.
+For example, if you’ve thoroughly insulated your house, ventilated your attic, and keep windows covered during daylight to cut your solar heat gain, have changed most or all of your heat-producing lighting such as incandescent and halogen lights to compact fluorescents or LEDs, and are willing to live with a slightly warmer, but still air conditioned home in exchange for greater energy savings, you will wind up with a system whose capacity is too high if you just use the BTU table above.

 Once you've selected the BTU level you need, shop for the unit close to that BTU setting that has the best energy efficiency score.
 The EER (Energy Efficiency Rating) or SEER (Seasonal Energy Efficiency Rating) number from the US Department of Energy provides a good indication of efficiency.
 Buy the highest EER or SEER you can find.
 To convert between SEER and EER, see my conversion formulas at Air conditioner ratings.

-Remember to check the amperage of the unit you plan to buy, and ensure it will not blow the electrical circuit where you plan to plug the unit in.
+Remember to check the amperage, and ensure it won’t blow the electrical circuit you plan to plug it into.
 For units of 7.5 amps or less, they can be plugged into any 15- or 20-amp circuit.
 Higher-current units will need their own dedicated circuit.
 (Central AC units require a dedicated 230 volt circuit).

 Also look for a filter that slides out easily for cleaning, as an energy saving air conditioner can soon become very inefficient if the filter clogs up with dust.
 Other useful features are a unit that can thrust the air further into the room (if cooling a long, narrow room), a digital temperature readout, and a built-in timer.
 Take a look at the controls for the unit and make sure they are simple to use.
 An energy saving air conditioner whose controls are incomprehensible could lead you to overcooling the room, which could eat up any savings you might have obtained from buying the unit.